N28888/Sweatbox-files/README.md

 This project have serveral sweatbox files for training new controller or just have fun.

+---

+## **Two different kind of files**

+There are two kind of files provided

+### Normal

+Normal files without any problems for flightplan.

+### Training edition

+Training edition files contain some problems in the flightplan, student need to find it out, also there is a files contains where is the wrong infomation in sweatbox.

 ## **Credits**
 Made by Yifan Jin/1687356